 - Acupuncture.
 This technique involves the placement of very thin needles into certain locations on the body.
 The body responds by releasing numerous chemicals that have an analgesic (pain-killing) effect on the body.
 A related technique, acupressure, uses pressure applied to certain locations instead of needles.

 - Support Groups.
 Most communities have support groups that offer practical tips and coping skills in addition to emotional support for those who suffer from anxiety or phobias.
-Ask your dentist if he or she can assist in finding a support group in your area.
+Ask your dentist if they can assist in finding a support group in your area.

 - Systematic desensitization.
 With this technique, patients are gradually exposed to the things they are afraid of -- for instance, in this case, the dental office and dental instruments.